queil/rooz/README.md

 # rooz

 :warning: This project in the current state is experimental.
-DO NOT USE.
+Use at your own risk.

 TLDR: Rooz is a tool similar to [toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) or [distrobox](https://github.com/89luca89/distrobox) but unlike them it aims to share as little as possible with the host.
 Rooz is developed with software development in mind so it has a built-in support for git repositories.